CHURCH OF THE BRETHREN NETWORK

 Conservative Grace Brethren Churches International (CGBCI) 1992 leaves the Fellowship of Grace Brethren Churches.

-Old German Baptist Brethren New Conference (OOGBB) 2009 leaves the Old German Baptist Brethren.
+Old German Baptist Brethren New Conference (OOGBB-NC) 2009 leaves the Old German Baptist Brethren.

 Major divisions of the Schwarzenau Brethren are represented in the following chart, which does not include a number of minor Brethren groups known as: Hostetler, Honite, Shoemaker, Landisites, Mooreites, Bowman, Leedy, Freewill, New Testament, and Thurmanites.